NPCA supports legislation to create the Manhattan Project National Historical Park.

 - A new national park would help the public understand the Manhattan Project in the context of World War II.
 The creation and use of the atomic bomb by the Manhattan Project was one of the most important and pivotal events of the 20th Century.
 National Park Service interpretations of this event would help the public understand the place of the atomic bomb in the context of the war.
 Balanced viewpoints would include divergent opinions on the bomb’s significance and the complex emotions of project participants.

 - A new national park would give visitors insight into the continuing relevance of the atomic bomb to American and world history.

 The Manhattan Project continues to inform military and national security issues, geopolitics, investment in scientific research, and advancements in atomic energy and nuclear medicine.
 Learning more about the Manhattan Project is essential to understanding its complicated political, moral, and cultural legacy.

 - A new national park would preserve the historic places that convey the human, social, and political reality.

 Preserving the sites where events actually took place gives the public an authentic experience of the places that shaped history.
 Similar to sites commemorating the Trail of Tears, or Civil War battles, or the assassinations of historic figures, the ability to be present on hallowed ground honors the fallen and fosters a deeper public understanding.

-Research shows that national parks generate $4 in value for every federal dollar invested in them.
-Further, visitors to national parks spend more than $11 billion annually in the local regions around the parks.
+Research shows that national parks generate $10 in value for every federal dollar invested.
+Further, visitors to national parks spend more than $14 billion annually in the local regions around the parks.